lelevan3010/React-Portfolio/README.md

+## Jobs Done
-✔️ Learn to use custom CSS stylesheet and react-bootstrap ✔️ Set up Route
+✔️ Learn to use custom CSS stylesheet and react-bootstrap.
+✔️ Set up Route.